Links on Android Authority may earn us a commission. Learn more.

 A dive into Nokia’s multi-camera research efforts, via an old 2013 investment in Pelican Imaging, reveals a similar idea.
 Unlike Light, the image sensor in this design is a lot smaller.
 Even so, the technology touted very similar benefits, including software refocusing, depth mapping, and super-resolution imaging capabilities.
 Unfortunately, Tessera bought the company out in 2016, but the idea could well have stuck around at Nokia.

 If you think there’s a similarity between the Nokia leak and Light’s mockup image at the top, this probably isn’t a coincidence.
-Foxconn is a major link between these two companies.
+Hon Hai Technology Group (Foxconn) is a major link between these two companies.
 Could that Nokia handset be the first to use Light’s technology later this year?

 Is this the future?